dhruva-divate/hep-citation-analysis/README.md

 }
 ```

-## License
+## Licence

-MIT License - see LICENSE file for details
+MIT Licence - see LICENCE file for details

 ## Contributing